 As the decomposition process continues, the turtle’s body starts to break down and decompose.
 The bones are the last to break down, and they can remain intact for several years.
 The decomposition process can take months, or even years, depending on the environment in which the turtle’s body is located.
 Factors such as temperature, humidity, presence of scavengers and insects, and exposure to the sun and water can affect the speed of decomposition.
 It is important to note that when a turtle dies, its body should not be touched or removed by human hands, as it can pose health risks due to the bacteria that are involved in the decomposition process.

-Recommended Reading: How To Transport A Turtle?
+Recommended Reading: What Does It Mean To Dream About A Turtle?

 The Importance of Reporting Dead Turtles